probe973/nbs-4107a/index.md

             <i class="fas fa-chart-bar topic-icon" aria-hidden="true"></i>
             <div class="topic-text">
                 <h3>Statistics</h3>
-                <p>Using descriptive statistics of central tendency and dispersion.</p>
+                <p>Using descriptive statistics of central tendency and dispersion.
+You will also find the 4th LET workshop materials here.</p>
             </div>
         </div>
     </a>